Mirosław Jan Stasik

-Mirosław Jan Stasik (born 27 January 1929 r. in Łódź) is a Polish medical doctor and research toxicologist.
+Mirosław Jan Stasik (born 27 January 1929 in Łódź, died 8 August 2023 in Niedernhausen) was a Polish medical doctor and research toxicologist.

 Education and early career

 Stasik graduated from Łódź School of Medicine (now Medical University of Łódź) and later studied toxicology at the University of Surrey, United Kingdom.
 He obtained his Dr Med. at the Heidelberg University, Germany's oldest university.

 In the 1960s he completed his training in internal medicine, and became director of the newly created clinical department of acute poisoning at the Nofer Institute of Occupational Medicine in Łódz.
 There he also pioneered in the field of poison control centers in Poland.

 During this period he published one of the first clinical works devoted to acute toxicity of tetraethyllead in humans.
 This substance was commonly used as an antiknock agent in gasoline until 2005.

 Further career

 Since 1970 he has been living in Germany, with two breaks for training at the Institute of Toxicology of the University of Würzburg and for university study in the UK.

 In Frankfurt he directed a centre of toxicology and epidemiology within the department of occupational medicine of a chemical concern Hoechst AG.

 His research was focused on defining the carcinogenic potential of some aromatic amines, e.g. 3,3'-dichlorobenzidine and derivatives of aniline, as well as ethylene oxide and formaldehyde.

 In the 1980s Stasik represented Hoechst at scientific conferences of the Chemical Industry Institute of Toxicology (USA), as well as symposiums of the Center for Environmental Epidemiology, University of Pittsburgh.
 These were organized in co-operation with the United States Environmental Protection Agency.

 He was also a member of the Ecology and Toxicology Centre and the European Chemical Industry Council (CEFIC) in Brussels.

 In recent years he co-operated with the Institute of Social, Occupational and Environmental Medicine at the Gutenberg University, as well as with the Department of Histology and Embryology of the Medical University of Łódź in order to continue and to publish his works on carcinogenic aromatic amines.